 Every place the team traveled, they led praise and worship, which is quite rare in many of these churches.
 In addition, two children shared their testimonies, they led group and action songs, and Reverend Timothy preached the Gospel.
 Many villagers gave their lives to Christ on this outreach and the children came back with a new vision to help those living in Naga villages.

 COMING UP: Join us next time for more insight into Distant Harm in, “Training to Live well for God Now.”
-And in our following post, Dee will have a Novel Update on D.I.
-Telbat’s novels!
+And in our following post, Dee will have, “Coming Next in D.I.
+Telbat Novels–April 2018 Update“!